Apeksha-Poudel/SM/README.md

 ## Upcoming Features

-### Integration with OpenAI API
+### Enhanced OpenAI API Integration
-We are working on integrating the OpenAI API to provide even more advanced stock prediction capabilities.
+We are continuously working to improve the integration of the OpenAI API to provide even more advanced stock prediction capabilities.
 This feature will allow users to receive AI-generated predictions based on the latest market trends and data, further enhancing the decision-making process for investors.

 ## About Turboline Hackathon